summermmg/Javascript-Note/Notes/HTTP.md

 (If the certificate and the website policies mismatch, a user will get the notification as an unsecured connection and will ask your permission to proceed further.)
 * **Data Protection**
   HTTPS does not save any kind of data (or very limited) on the client system.
 So HTTPS ensures data protection.

+## `Socket.IO`
+Socket.IO is a library that enables real-time, bidirectional and event-based communication between the browser and the server.

 ## Reference
 * https://www.cyc2018.xyz/%E8%AE%A1%E7%AE%97%E6%9C%BA%E5%9F%BA%E7%A1%80/HTTP/HTTP.html#%E4%B8%80-%E3%80%81%E5%9F%BA%E7%A1%80%E6%A6%82%E5%BF%B5